Regular readers will surely know what it is. But in case you’re a newbie – first let’s do a quick overview of the debt to credit ratio definition:

 As mentioned, FICO analyzes the ratio on a cumulative basis (across all cards) as well as on a per account basis.

-On a per account, we all know the solution to decreasing the ratio: reduce a card’s balance.
+On a per-account basis, we all know the solution to decreasing the ratio: reduce a card’s balance.
 Of course that’s easier said than done, since you may not have the cash to do that right now.

 But what about on a cumulative basis?
-The solution is simple: have more credit cards.
-Even if you don’t use them, just having those extra accounts will increase the cumulative amount of available credit you have.
+One solution: have more credit cards.
+Even if you don’t use some of them often, just having those extra accounts will increase the cumulative amount of available credit you have.